Amsterdam/3DAmsterdam/README.md

   This will create binary files and needs to be copied to the webserver that will serve them.

 ## License
-This project is licensed under the [terms of the EUPL license](LICENCE.txt)
+This project is licensed under the terms of the EUPL license (LICENCE.txt)

 ## Third parties and licenses